-A. Introduction
+I. Introduction

-This document provides detailed instructions for the use of the Tier 1 Simplified CI Calculator for Sugarcane-derived Ethanol (T1 Cane Ethanol Calculator).
-This calculator is to be used to calculate the composite carbon intensity (CI) for ethanol produced from sugarcane juice and molasses feedstocks.
+This document provides detailed instructions for the use of the Tier 1 CI Calculator for Sugarcane Ethanol (T1 Sugarcane Ethanol Calculator).
+This calculator is to be used to calculate the composite carbon intensity (CI) for ethanol produced from sugarcane juice and molasses feedstocks for use as a transportation fuel in California.